LLNL/mpibind/tutorials/tapia22/README.md

 </details>

-to see how many hardware threads there are on Pascal.
+to see how many hardware threads there are on Pascal.<br>
 How many hardware threads are there per core on Pascal?

 **A)** 2